Special Educational Needs & Disabilities Report

 How will school support my child?

-• Our Inclusion Manager, Lis Watson, oversees all support and progress of any child requiring additional help across the school.
+• Our Inclusion Manager, Pippa Williams, oversees all support and progress of any child requiring additional help across the school.

 • The class teacher will oversee, plan and work with each child with special educational needs or disabilities in their class to ensure that progress in every area is made.